janiadcock/floris_torch/README.md

-# FLORIST Wake Modeling and Wind Farm Controls Software - Pytorch implementation
+# FLORIS Wake Modeling and Wind Farm Controls Software - PyTorch implementation

-Pytorch implementation of FLORIS (gauss model only.)
+PyTorch implementation of FLORIS (gauss model only.)

 See https://github.com/NREL/floris for more details about FLORIS.